 The company sent us both of the versions available at the time, the (black) nylon and a limited (blue) saffiano leather version (no longer available).
 On first impression, the nylon version seemed… staid, but eventually over time, we warmed to the materials.

 The saffiano leather version, on the other hand, is beautiful but became too heavy to carry around after awhile.

 But aside from the exterior, that’s not really much difference regarding the interior in either version.

-There is small open, front pocket that measures roughly 5 inches x 5 inches, barely big enough to fit a Google Pixel and/or an Amazon Kindle Paperwhite lengthwise, though these devices will peek out.
-This is not ideal for situations where petty theft might be a concern, and seems more designed for wallets and passports, since these objects slide in more inconspicuously.
+There is a small open, front pocket that measures roughly 5 inches x 5 inches, barely big enough to fit a Google Pixel and/or an Amazon Kindle Paperwhite lengthwise; these devices will peek out.
+This is not ideal for situations where petty theft might be a concern, and seems designed for wallets and passports, since these objects slide in more inconspicuously.

 It's also a good spot for the keys, though, I'd feel better if there was a dedicated key loop, which there isn't.

-The inside compartment is subdivided into two sections.
-There is a 12 inch x 6 inch panel inside along the front of the bag1 subdivided into two 6 inch by 6 inch pockets.
-Behind it is a largeeeee zip for random knicknacks, and this is often where the makeup palettes and valuables got placed.
+The inside compartment is further subdivided into two sections.
+There is a 12 inch x 6 inch panel inside along the front of the bag2 subdivided into two 6 inch by 6 inch pockets.
+Behind it is a largeeeee zip for random knicknacks, and this is often where the makeup palettes and valuables were placed.

 Here are the laptops it would be able to fit, as I hate the assumption that millennials only own MacBooks. 🙄